By RYAN PEARSON

 He directed Emily Blunt in 2009’s “The Young Victoria” and became a sought-after name in Hollywood after “Dallas Buyers Club,” featuring Matthew McConaughey and Jared Leto, earned six Academy Awards nominations, including best picture.

-He often shot with natural light and hand-held cameras and gave actors freedom to improvise the script and move around within a scene’s location.
+Vallée often shot with natural light and hand-held cameras, giving actors freedom to improvise from the script and move around within a scene’s location.
 The crew roamed up and down the Pacific Coast Trail to shoot Witherspoon in 2014’s “Wild.”

 “They can move anywhere they want,” the Canadian filmmaker said of his actors in a 2014 interview with The Associated Press.
 “It’s giving the importance to storytelling, emotion, characters.
 I try not to interfere too much.
 I don’t need to cut performances.
 Often, the cinematographer and I were like, ‘This location sucks.
 It’s not very nice.
 But, hey, that’s life.’”

 He re-teamed with Witherspoon to direct the first season of “Big Little Lies” in 2017, and directed Adams in 2018′s “Sharp Objects,” also for HBO.
 Vallée won DGA awards for both.